Runtime Filtering for Impala Queries (Impala 2.5 or higher only)

 Runtime Filtering Internals

 The filter that is transmitted between plan fragments is essentially a list of values for join key columns.
 When this list is values is transmitted in time to a scan node, Impala can filter out non-matching values immediately after reading them, rather than transmitting the raw data to another host to compare against the in-memory hash table on that host.

 There are different kinds of filters to match the different kinds of joins (partitioned and broadcast).
-A broadcast filter is a complete list of relevant values that can be immediately evaluated by a scan node.
-A partitioned filter is a partial list of relevant values (based on the data processed by one host in the cluster); all the partitioned filters must be combined into one (by the coordinator node) before the scan nodes can use the results to accurately filter the data as it is read from storage.
+A broadcast filter reflects the complete list of relevant values and can be immediately evaluated by a scan node.
+A partitioned filter reflects only the values processed by one host in the cluster; all the partitioned filters must be combined into one (by the coordinator node) before the scan nodes can use the results to accurately filter the data as it is read from storage.